cp2k/cp2k/INSTALL.md

 - Link to a blas/scalapack library that accelerates large DGEMMs (e.g. libsci_acc)
 - Use the `-D__GRID_CUDA` to compile the GPU and HYBRID backends for the grid library.

-### 2k. libxc (optional, wider choice of xc functionals)
+### 2k.
+LIBXC (optional, wider choice of xc functionals)

-- The version 5.1.0 (or later) of libxc can be downloaded from <https://www.tddft.org/programs/libxc>
+- The version 5.1.0 (or later) of LIBXC can be downloaded from <https://www.tddft.org/programs/libxc>
-- CP2K does not make use of fourth derivates such that libxc may be configured with './configure --disable-lxc \<other libxc configuration flags\>'.
+- CP2K does not make use of fourth derivates such that LIBXC may be configured with './configure --disable-lxc \<other LIBXC configuration flags\>'.
 - During the installation, the directories `$(LIBXC_DIR)/lib` and `$(LIBXC_DIR)/include` are created.
 - Add `-D__LIBXC` to DFLAGS, `-I$(LIBXC_DIR)/include` to FCFLAGS